 Along with the federal requirements of the DSCSA, the World Health Organization (WHO) has recommended detailed Good Distribution Practices of pharmaceutical products that can be adopted and adapted by any country, including the U.S.

-The goal of the GDPs is to help ensure the quality and identity of pharmaceutical products during all aspects of the supply chain process: procurement, purchasing, storage, distribution, transportation, repackaging, relabeling, documentation and record-keeping.
+The goal of the GDPs is to help ensure the quality and identity of pharmaceutical products during all aspects of supply chain monitoring: procurement, purchasing, storage, distribution, transportation, repackaging, relabeling, documentation and record-keeping.
 The following principles of the WHO GDP apply to pharmaceutical products moving forward in the supply chain from the manufacturer to the patient, as well as moving backward as the result of a recall.

 Each stakeholder in the supply chain should create and document a Quality System (QS) outlining the overall requirements of their role.
 The QS should include the procedures, resources and actions necessary to ensure adequate confidence that a product satisfies all given requirements for quality and safety.
 Inspection, auditing, risk assessments, and certification of compliance with the International Standardization Organization (ISO) by third parties is also recommended to maintain quality and to address new potential threats.